 Parishes: Bairnsdale, Omeo, Lakes Entrance, Orbost.

 Description: Covers a vast geographic area which includes most of Victoria's rugged hill country, the Gippsland Lakes and spectacular coast line.
-Population is small and declining as people leave the area seeking better employment opportunities elsewhere.
+The population is small, following a decline in recent years, but has now stablised.

 Parishes: Sale, Maffra, Heyfield.